Here’s how the modern dad can find work-life balance.

 A few companies, however, are rocking the boat with paid paternity leave that is above and beyond the expected.
-Netflix offers up to one full year for new moms and dads, including adoption if they are salaried streaming employees.
-Etsy just started providing 6 months to both parents while Facebook and Twitter also jumped on the bandwagon offering 4 months and 20 weeks respectively.
+Netflix offers up to one full year for both new moms and dads, including adoption if they are salaried streaming employees.
+Etsy just started providing six months to both parents as well, while Facebook and Twitter also jumped on the bandwagon offering four months and 20 weeks respectively.
 With these companies leading the charge in many of today’s workplace trends, this as a good sign that paternity leave (and better maternity leave) are trending up.

 If you’re looking for a new job, or even if you’re frustrated with your work-life balance at your current position, it’s worth looking into remote work.
 Find a company that embraces the work-from-home philosophy or try to negotiate it.
 You may find that you can’t get a deal that keeps you out of the office all five days each week, but even one or two extra days at home can make a big difference.

-Some companies also offer variations on the standard 5-day work week.
+Some companies also offer variations on the standard five-day work week.
 Would you want to work four 10-hour days and have every Friday off?
 This kind of schedule can help you spend quality time with your kids on long weekends and make for a consistent day to do those afternoon tasks like taking them to the dentist.

 Not every company will advertise this kind of flexibility up front, but if you inquire or read reviews from other employees at sites like Glassdoor, you may be surprised.
-In today’s world, the whole 9-5 concept simply isn’t as important as it used to be.
+In today’s world, the whole nine-to-five concept simply isn’t as important as it used to be.

 Work-life balance for men isn’t just about the number of hours you spend in each place.
-How can you maximize your time with family when you are home?
+How can you maximize your time with your family when you are home?
 Here are some ideas:

 Find time to exercise.
 When you feel good, you’ll have more energy to have quality time with your family.

 Enjoy meals together.
-It’s easy to grab plates and migrate to the TV room, but studies have shown that one of the most beneficial things you can do for your family is to dedicate time to eat dinner together.
-No electronics allowed.
+It’s easy to grab plates and migrate to the TV room, but studies have shown that one of the most beneficial things you can do for your family is to dedicate time to eat dinner together — no electronics allowed.

 Try to leave work at the office.
 This one can be really tough.
 Many jobs have seasonal hot times that mean a month or two of really heavy workload.
 That may be unavoidable.
 But, before you lock yourself in the den to work in the evening, take a moment to consider if the work you have to do is worth sacrificing family time.